 QUALIFICATION RULES

-This qualification consists of the following compulsory modules at National Qualifications Framework Levels 5, 6, 7 and 8 totalling 1098 Credits.
+This qualification comprises of compulsory modules at National Qualifications Framework Level 5, 6, 7 and 8 totalling 1080 Credits.

-• System Dynamics for Medical Students, 18 Credits.
+• Integrated Sciences for Medical Students, 72 credits.

 • EXIT LEVEL OUTCOMES

-• At the end of the qualification the qualifying learner should have acquired appropriate attitudes and values essential to the practice of medicine and should demonstrate the attitudes necessary for the achievement of high standards of medical practice, both in relation to the care of individuals and communities and to his or her own personal development.
+5. Demonstrate appropriate attitudes and values essential to the practice of medicine ensure the achievement of high standards of medical practice, both in relation to the care of individuals and communities and to his or her own personal development.

 • Apply a problem-solving model to the assessment of patients to develop and test hypotheses.